By Craig Neil. This post includes affiliate links.

 Visit Brodick Castle: This National Trust property is a must-see.
 The imposing castle, set against the backdrop of the Firth of Clyde, is steeped in history.
 Explore the beautiful interiors, relax in the lush gardens, let the kids loose in the playpark, and relax with a meal in the on-site cafe.

-Things to do near Brodick
+Things to Do Near Brodick

 The Arran Coastal Way.
 Auchrannie Rd, Brodick, Isle of Arran KA27 8BZ.
 1-minute walk.